aldolat/private-content/readme.txt

 == Upgrade Notice ==

+= 6.2 =

+Now Administrators can always read text for Visitors.

 = 6.1 =

 Now Administrators can always read text for custom roles, unless a `role="custom-only"` option has been used.